National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 It is NOT the source of truth (yet).
 :::

-The N3C has an extensive secure onboarding process due to the sensitivity of the data within the Enclave.
+The N3C has an extensive secure onboarding process due to the sensitivity of the data within the N3C Data Enclave.
 There are several steps that need to be completed in order for a researcher or N3C user to gain access to the Enclave.

 ## Researcher Eligibility {#sec-onboarding-eligibility}

 Citizen scientists, researchers from foreign institutions, and researchers from U.S.-based institutions are all eligible to have access to the N3C Data Enclave.
-Everyone with an N3C Data Enclave account has access to the tools and public datasets that are available in the Enclave.
+Everyone with an Enclave account has access to the tools and public datasets that are available in the Enclave.

-There are several levels of Electronic Health Record (EHR) data that are available within the N3C Data Enclave.
+There are several levels of Electronic Health Record (EHR) data that are available within the Enclave.
 (For more information about the levels of data, see the section 'Description of Levels 1, 2, 3' in the 'Getting & Managing Data Access' chapter.
 LINK NEEDS TO BE ADDED HERE)

 Citizen scientists are only eligible to access synthetic data (Level 1).